Barrington Research Maintains PowerFleet (AIOT) Outperform Recommendation

 What is the Fund Sentiment?

-There are 345 funds or institutions reporting positions in PowerFleet.
-This is an decrease of 10 owner(s) or 2.82% in the last quarter.
-Average portfolio weight of all funds dedicated to AIOT is 0.24%, an increase of 16.18%.
-Total shares owned by institutions increased in the last three months by 6.39% to 129,185K shares.
+There are 348 funds or institutions reporting positions in PowerFleet.
+This is an increase of 2 owner(s) or 0.58% in the last quarter.
+Average portfolio weight of all funds dedicated to AIOT is 0.24%, an increase of 15.33%.
+Total shares owned by institutions increased in the last three months by 6.42% to 129,238K shares.
 The put/call ratio of AIOT is 0.21, indicating a bullish outlook.

 What are Other Shareholders Doing?